mctorresz/mctorresz.github.io/resume.md

 - Comfortable with CLI – ssh, user entitlement, scripting, and compiling
 - Experience with and advocate of Process Mapping, Data Analytics, and Plain English writing
 - Experience with Red Book, Yellow Book, and Green Book standards
+- Experience with NIST, COBIT, FERPA and HIPPA security standards
 - Experience using Amazon AWS, Google Cloud, and Microsoft Azure
-- Familiar with NIST, COBIT, FERPA and HIPPA security standards